nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 This pooling is especially useful when more than one frontend component subscribes to the same data and scope by calling `useDiscrete()`.
 This reduces load and the data is available instantly.

 Subscriptions are open until `.close()` is called on all references of this object.
 The `useDiscrete` hook calls `.close()` on their reference when their component unmounts.
 For data that you use frequently throughout the lifetime of your application, you can might want to consider creating a globally available subscription.

+### Using `@id` as Unique Object Identifier in Arrays

+In root arrays and in arrays of root objects, each object in the array has a unique `@id` property.
+If you attach a new object, the `@id` will be auto-generated.
+You cannot choose the `@id` yourself.

+You can use the `@id` property as a unique value as the `key` attribute in your frontend framework, for rendering arrays.
+Note that when you add a new array, at first, a temporary id is set which is then replaced with a permanent one assigned by the engine asynchronously.
+Once assigned by the engine, the `@id` property is globally unique and stable.
+So it can also be useful to refer to objects in arrays of different locations.

 ## Transactions